What is PTFE (polytetrafluoroethylene)

 PTFE Free-flow Resin

-Different grades of PTFE
+Types of PTFE Powder

-VIRGIN PTFE
+Virgin PTFE

-without Filler, have Molding, Fine powder, free-flow, and micro powderforms.
+without Filler, have Molding, Fine powder, free-flow, and micro powder forms.

 Virgin PTFE with 15%, 25%, 30% glass fiber, with good mechanical strength, and wear resistance and is widely used in many industrial applications such as bearings and seals.